-IT can track employee adoption of formal and bite-sized learning programs, achievements to identify learning gaps and ensure their organisation is getting the most out of their modern learning experience platform.
+IT can track employee adoption of formal and bite-sized learning programs, achievements to identify learning gaps and ensure their organization is getting the most out of their modern learning experience platform.

-By maximising the potential of these modern learning tools by way of a next-gen learning platform, IT departments can empower organisations to not only attract and retain the right talent, but also better support employees’ career development, and train the leaders of tomorrow today, all while driving business success forward into the future.
+By maximizing the potential of these modern learning tools by way of a next-gen learning platform, IT departments can empower organizations to not only attract and retain the right talent, but also better support employees’ career development, and train the leaders of tomorrow today, all while driving business success forward into the future.